-Our intake process will occur in the same environment where the therapy sessions will take place long term.
-This process may take several weeks to complete.
-The process consists of many different methods to determine why certain behaviors are occurring, what skills the client is already capable of, and what areas we can focus on when teaching new skills.
+Our intake process begins over the phone with a parent interview followed by assessment in clinic over the course of two days for 2 hours each time.
+The assessment process consists of many different methods to determine why certain behaviors are occurring, what skills the client is already capable of, and what areas we can focus on when teaching new skills.
 Here is an explanation of the steps.

 A H.O.P.E. representative will identify your insurance plan’s coverage for therapy services and notify you if there are any pre-authorization requirements.

 In preparation for the assessment, a H.O.P.E.
 BCBA will schedule a video call with the parent(s)/caregiver to review basic health history information.
 Policies and procedures will also be reviewed at this time.
 Typically, this in an in-office meeting without the child present.
 Due to COVID-19, we are conducting this part of the intake process via telehealth.
 We prefer for parents to secure childcare for their child during this time so we may speak openly about your child without them present.